 Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact IX.
-HAZARDS AND HAZARDOUS MATERIALS. wd ould the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? x b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? x c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
-X d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code § 65962.5 and, as a result, would it create a significant hazard to the public or the environment? x e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? х f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? x g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? х a) Create a significant hazard to the public or the environment through the routine transport, use or disposal of hazardous materials?
+HAZARDS AND HAZARDOUS MATERIALS. wo ould the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
+X b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? x c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? x d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code § 65962.5 and, as a result, would it create a significant hazard to the public or the environment? х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? x f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? х g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? Х a) Create a significant hazard to the public or the environment through the routine transport, use or disposal of hazardous materials?

 Less Than Significant Impact.
 Project construction would require small amounts of hazardous materials, including fuels, greases and other lubricants, and coatings such as paint.
 The handling, use, transport, and disposal of hazardous materials by the construction phase of the project would comply with existing regulations of several agencies-the EPA, Occupational Safety and Health Administration (OSHA), California Division of Occupational Safety and Health (Cal/OSHA), and the US Department of Transportation (DOT).
 The proposed project would operate as an elementary school.
 Project maintenance may require the use of cleaners, solvents, pesticides, and other custodial products that are potentially hazardous.
 These materials would be used in relatively small quantities, clearly labeled, and stored in compliance with state and federal requirements.
 With the exercise of normal safety practices, the project would not create substantial hazards to the public or the environment.
-Therefore, impacts with respect to the transport, use and disposal of hazardous materials would be less than significant impact.
+Therefore, a less than significant impact would occur.